Facts and Myths About Ideal Cut Diamonds

 In his initial research, Tolkowsky created strict parameters for Ideal Cut diamond proportions.
 Expressly, the crown angle must be 34.5 degrees, the pavilion angle must be 40.75 degrees, the total depth must be 59.3 percent and the table must be 53 percent.
 These distinct specifications enhanced brilliance, which is the amount of the white light reflected, and created more fire, which is the separation of white light into its spectral colors, than previous diamond-cutting techniques.

-Through the ensuing decades, the diamond trade and several gem-grading laboratories adopted a broader range of guidelines that captured the spirit of Tolkowsky’s proportions for the diamond Ideal Cut but achieved better symmetry between those proportions for an overall more beautiful look.
-In detail, the crown angle may be between 34 and 36 degrees, the pavilion angle may be between 40 and 41.5 degrees, the total depth may range from 59 percent to 62.8 percent, and the table can range between 53 and 57 percent.
+Through the ensuing decades, the diamond trade and several gem-grading laboratories adopted a broader range of guidelines that captured the spirit of Tolkowsky’s proportions for the Ideal Cut but achieved better symmetry between those proportions for a more beautiful look overall.
+In detail, the crown angle may be between 34 and 36 degrees, the pavilion angle may be between 40 and 41.5 degrees, the total depth may range from 59 to 62.8 percent, and the table can range between 53 and 57 percent.

 BECOME A KWIAT INSIDER